Camping With Multiple Dogs – Tips and Tricks

 Food planning:

-- Store in waterproof, airtight containers
+- Use waterproof, airtight containers

-- Include special treats for rewards and training
+- Bring treats for rewards and training

 Health and Safety Preparations